BHPepper/HormoneTherapy-DSS-BreastCancer/README.md

 integrated_results = read.csv("integrated_results.csv")
 ```

-The resulting multi-stage model yields an average accuracy of `r 100*round(mean(integrated_results$Perf), 3)`% across the 10-folds and was trained with a lambda value of `r mod$mod1$lambda`.
+The resulting multi-stage model yields an average accuracy of 77.8% across the 10-folds and was trained with a lambda value of 0.130001.
 The accuracy for each of the individual 10-folds can be seen below:

 ```{r, eval= TRUE}
 integrated_results